 The important thing about Resolutions or goals or whatever you want to call them is that the successful Resolutionary makes those resolutions specific and precise.
 None of those namby-pamby jackwagon goals like “lose weight”, or “get organized”.
 Those are resolutions that are bound to fail, usually by February 3rd.

 Instead, the dedicated Resolutionary studies other, successful Resolutionaries, and steals, I mean, borrows their successful formulas.
 Why reinvent the wheel?
-It isn’t going to be easy, but a resolution is not a dinner party.
+It isn’t going to be easy, but a resolution is not a

 Good Resolutions should have clearly defined tasks and timelines.
 They must hold each Resolutionary accountable.
 It’s so satisfying to check a task off of a list.
 Holding that in mind, make that list of tasks so that you and your fellow Resolutionaries see clear consistent progress toward your goals, whether those goals are Invade Russia or Paint Bedroom.